JVM bytecode execution engine written in Java/Kotlin

 Debugging submethod bytecode

-By default, the virtual engine only interprets the bytecode of the specified method and the sub-methods called in the specified method are still executed in the JVM, avoiding the huge performance overhead of multiple method invocations.
-If you want all methods to be interpreted by the virtual engine, please modifyio.vlinx.vmengine.Options,TranslatehandleSubMethodModify to true
+By default, the virtual engine only interprets and executes the bytecode of the specified method.
+The sub-methods called within the specified method still run in the JVM to avoid significant performance overhead from multiple layers of calls.
+If you want all methods to be interpreted and executed by the virtual engine, please modify io.vlinx.vmengine.Options and change handleSubMethod to true.